dotnet/aspnetcore/CONTRIBUTING.md

 * [MVC](https://github.com/aspnet/Mvc)
 * [SignalR-Server](https://github.com/aspnet/SignalR-Server)

-A description of all the repos is [here](https://github.com/aspnet/Home/wiki/Repo-List).
+Or browse the full list of repos in the [aspnet](https://github.com/aspnet/) organization.

 ## Other discussions